-Faculty status is granted to Academic Deans, full-time faculty, and professional library staff, and to others as may be deemed appropriate by the Board of Trustees.
+Faculty status is granted to Academic Deans, Academic Program Directors, full-time faculty, and professional academic support staff, and to others as may be deemed appropriate by the Board of Trustees.

 Compensation and Leave

 Faculty Salaries

 In general, the salaries of faculty members are affected by the budget adopted biennially by the legislature and the annual budget of the Board of Trustees.
 The salary begins on the date the faculty member reports for duty under appointment.